One Pot Delight—Crafting the Perfect Seafood “Marry Me” Pasta

 The Pasta

-To prepare the pasta, start by dicing a medium onion.
+To prepare the pasta, start by making the base.
+Dice a medium onion into small even pieces.
 Place a pot over medium heat and add a couple tablespoons of oil or butter.
-Add onion and salt and sauté until translucent.
+Add the diced onion along with some salt and mix together.
+Cover and sauté on low heat until translucent, about ten minutes.

-Next grab a jar of sun dried tomatoes in oil. remove the tomato pieces from the oil and chop.
-Add to the pot and mix.
+Next grab a jar of sun dried tomatoes in oil.
+Remove the tomato pieces from the oil and chop them into small pieces.
+If you leave the pieces whole it will be too chewy and difficult to eat.
+Add the chopped sundried tomatoes to the pot with the onions and garlic and mix.

 Now it’s time to add the pasta!
-Use any pasta any you like, like dittalini, fettuccine, elbow, etc. Today I’m using tubetti.
+Use any pasta any you like, like dittalini, fettuccine, elbow, etc. My favorite pastas are bite sized, so today I’m using tubetti.
 Pour it straight into the pot, uncooked, and mix well to toast and combine the flavors.
-Then either add chicken stock or water with a chicken stock cube mixed in.
+This should only take about three or four minutes.
+You want to avoid burning the pasta.
+Then either add chicken stock or water with a chicken stock cube mixed in until all the pasta is covered.
+Turn the heat up high and keep an eye on the pot.

 Marry Me Pasta